 Speed impacts SEO

-Did you know that page speed also determines search engine optimization (SEO) and your site’s Search Engine Results Pages (SERP) ranking?
+Did you know that page speed also determines search engine optimization (Miami SEO) and your site’s Search Engine Results Pages (SERP) ranking?

 In July 2018, Google rolled out a speed update, which made page speed a significant ranking factor for mobile users.
 Though speed was always an important factor, making it official means that if your site isn’t optimized for mobile, you will be missing out on a ton of business prospects.